rfjschouten/AI-Automated-Approvals/README.md

-# How to use this Automated AI investment approvals solution
+# How to use this Automated AI Approvals solution

 ## Summary